-- Collating and recording registration and attendance information. - Taking and recording messages from parents regarding absence - Ensuring the Absence/Late Book is completed - Contacting parents of absent children where no contact has been made by 10am on the first day of absence.

-- Recording details of children who arrive late or go home early - Keeping an overview of class and individual attendance looking particularly for either poor overall attendance, anomalies in patterns of attendance and/or unusual explanations for attendance offered by children and their parents/carers and reporting concerns to the Headteacher - Sending out standard letters regarding attendance
+- Collating and recording registration and attendance information. - Taking and recording messages from parents regarding absence - Ensuring reasons for absence and lateness are recorded on SIMS. - Contacting parents of absent children where no contact has been made by 10am on the first day of absence. - Recording details of children who arrive late or go home early - Keeping an overview of class and individual attendance looking particularly for either poor overall attendance, anomalies in patterns of attendance and/or unusual explanations for attendance offered by children and their parents/carers and reporting concerns to the Headteacher - Sending out standard letters regarding attendance